smallfryy/js-going-native/README.md

 ## User Experience - Practice
 1. User arrives at a page and sees a 4x4 grid of photo images.
 1a.
-These image thumbnails are popualted via Flikr API.
+These image thumbnails are popualted via Flickr API.
 2. User selects an image and sees it expand, lightbox-style, while other images dim in the background.
 3. User navigates through photo library (next/previous photos).
 Photos must display corresponding photo tile.
 4. User minimizes photo to return to thumbnail gallery.